Faculty and Accreditation

 Ashley Phelps, MBA

-- Active member the AGC’s Connecticut Construction Leadership Council and Steering Committee
+- Past chair of AGC’s National Construction Leadership Council Steering Committee

 - MBA, Nichols College

 Phil Marks, RA, MS